Schoolforbasics/runbooks/AnacondaEnterpriseNotebooks.md

 **NOTE:** Ignore any errors about missing /lib/lsb/init-functions

-#### Verify the Wakari Gateway has Registered
+#### Verify the AEN Gateway has Registered

-1. Login to the Wakari Server using Chrome or Firefox browser using the wakari user.
+1. Login to the AEN Server using Chrome or Firefox browser using the wakari user.
 2. Click the Admin link in the toolbar

 	![](images/admin-menu.png)